1. Introduction

 • 2.1.
 We will collect, use, store and transfer different kinds of information that you provide to us when you:

-• Apply for an e-money account.
+• Apply for an account.

 • Use any of our services.